two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 In the Azure environment, APIs are deployed as a containerised version of the Celerity runtime.
 Authentication, authorisation and CORS configuration defined for the API is taken care of by the runtime.

-APIs can be deployed to [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps/) or [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service) using [deploy configuration](/cli/docs/deploy-configuration) for the Azure target environment.
+APIs can be deployed to [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps/) or [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/products/kubernetes-service).
+You can use [compute configuration](/docs/applications/compute-configuration#azure-configuration-options) shared between compute resource types in the app deploy configuration file to fine-tune the compute configuration for your application.

 #### Container Apps

 Container Apps is a relatively simple environment to deploy applications to, the API is deployed as a containerised application that is fronted by either external HTTPS ingress or internal ingress.

 Autoscaling is determined based on the number of concurrent HTTP requests for public APIs, for private APIs and hybrid applications (e.g. API and message processor) [KEDA-supported](https://keda.sh/docs/2.15/scalers/) CPU and memory scaling triggers are used.
-By default, the [scale definition](https://learn.microsoft.com/en-us/azure/container-apps/scale-app?pivots=azure-cli#scale-definition) is set to scale from 1 to 5 replicas per revision, this can be overridden in the deploy configuration.
+By default, in production app environments, the [scale definition](https://learn.microsoft.com/en-us/azure/container-apps/scale-app?pivots=azure-cli#scale-definition) is set to scale from 2 to 5 replicas per revision.
+For development app environments, the default scale definition is set to scale from 1 to 3 replicas per revision.
+The minimum and maximum number of replicas can be overridden in the deploy configuration.

 When domain configuration is provided and the API is configured to be public-facing, a [managed TLS certificate](https://learn.microsoft.com/en-us/azure/container-apps/custom-domains-managed-certificates?pivots=azure-portal) is provisioned and attached to the Container App's HTTP ingress configuration.
 You will need to verify the domain ownership before the certificate can be used.

 Container Apps will not be associated with a private network by default, a VNet is automatically generated for you and generated VNets are publicly accessible over the internet.
 [Read about networking for Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/networking?tabs=workload-profiles-env%2Cazure-cli).
 When you define a VPC and link it to the API, a custom VNet will be provisioned and the API will be deployed to either a private or public subnet based on the `celerity.api.vpc.subnetType` annotation, defaulting to a public subnet if not specified.
 When the `celerity.api.vpc.lbSubnetType` is set to `public`, a public HTTPS ingress is provisioned for the API; when set to `private`, an internal HTTP ingress is provisioned for the API.
 Azure's built-in [zone redundancy](https://learn.microsoft.com/en-us/azure/reliability/reliability-azure-container-apps?tabs=azure-cli) is used to ensure high availability of the API.

 Memory and CPU resources allocated to the API can be defined in the deploy configuration, when not defined, memory and CPU will be derived from the handlers configured for the API.
 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-The Container App service will be allocated a limit of 1GB of memory and 0.5 vCPU per instance in the consumption plan, [see allocation requirements](https://learn.microsoft.com/en-us/azure/container-apps/containers#allocations).
+For production app environments, the Container App service will be allocated a limit of 2GB of memory and 1 vCPU per instance in the consumption plan, [see allocation requirements](https://learn.microsoft.com/en-us/azure/container-apps/containers#allocations).
+For development app environments, the Container App service will be allocated a limit of 1GB of memory and 0.5 vCPUs per instance in the consumption plan.

 The [OpenTelemetry Data Agent](https://learn.microsoft.com/en-us/azure/container-apps/opentelemetry-agents?tabs=arm) is used to collect traces and metrics for the application.
 Traces will only be collected if tracing is enabled for the API.